 I hope you can find something here that is useful to you.
 (Like the dog in the gif… but even better, yeah?).
 The blue bar above is everything I’m working on, while the pic links give you some background info.
 I truly look forward to connecting with you here or on the Watch Mom Try Facebook page as you try things out for yourself or suggest other things to try.

+I think they were able to smell my desperation.
 I was at a playground letting the todds play while I tried to gather my thoughts about what to do with my time out here in Singapore.
-There were a couple moms there with little ones younger than the todds.
-I was not really open to meeting anyone, as I was still mourning my friendships back home that were going on without me.
+There were a couple

 August 2011.
 I met 2 ladies at a hospital group for new moms, and thought we could never be close.
 June 2012.
 I met two ladies at a park and immediately assumed they would not like me.
 I was sure